refinedev/refine/documentation/blog/2022-11-17-antd-dynamic-form.md

 ## Conclusion

-In this article, we introduced refine and looked at how to set up a refine project with a third-party UI library - in this case, the Ant design library.
+In this article, we introduced refine and looked at how to set up a refine complete CRUD app  project with a third-party UI library - in this case, the Ant design library.
 Then, we looked at how to create a `List` , `Edit` , and `Create` page for handling CRUD functionalities in our app.

 We also looked at creating a dynamic form that renders and deletes fields on demand, validates input values, and handles submission using Ant's `Form` component and its sub-components.

+## Live StackBlitz Example

+<iframe loading="lazy" src="https://stackblitz.com/github/refinedev/refine/tree/master/examples/blog/efine-antd-dynamic-form/?embed=1&view=preview&theme=dark&preset=node&ctl=1"
+     style={{width: "100%", height:"80vh", border: "0px", borderRadius: "8px", overflow:"hidden"}}
+     title="refine-antd-dynamic-form"
+     allow="accelerometer; ambient-light-sensor; camera; encrypted-media; geolocation; gyroscope; hid; microphone; midi; payment; usb; vr; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
+></iframe>

+---